TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 Gate:

-The gate terminal of the MOSFET is used to control the drain current of the circuit.
-The gate is connected to the digital input of the microcontroller.
+The gate terminal of the MOSFET is controlled by a 5V signal from the microcontroller.
+The gate terminal controls current flow from the drain terminal of the MOSFET.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/LiamCounasse-signoff-Team_Spirit/Documentation/Signoffs/Team_Spirit/nmos.PNG)